how to get to shimbashi shiodome

 To get to Shimbashi/Shiodome

 1. Once you are out of the customs area ("Arrival Exit" in the map above), head straight.
-There's the Keikyu Line counter about 70m ahead at one o'clock.
+There's the Keikyu Line ticketing booth about 70m ahead at one o'clock.

-2. Get a ticket to Shimbashi, or get a Pasmo prepaid card and load it with at least 5,000 yen (if you are staying for a week).
+2. Get a ticket to Shimbashi (550yen as of late 2025), or get a Pasmo prepaid card and load it with at least 5,000 yen (if you are staying for a week).

 3. Go through the gate (tap the sensor with the card you just bought) , take the elevator down to the lowest level, and take the train for Shimbashi/Oshiage/Narita Airport, but NOT Zushi, Kawasaki, Yokohama, Kurihama, Miura-Kaigan.